Read time 3 minutes

 Lilac (Syringa vulgaris) – The flavor of lilacs varies from plant to plant.
 Very fragrant, slightly bitter.
 Lilac has a distinct lemony taste with floral, pungent overtones.
 It’s great in salads and crystallized with egg whites and sugar.

 Nasturtium (Tropaeolum sp.) – Nasturtium flowers and leaves impart a peppery kick to salads, a little like watercress.
 They also add a pleasing dash of bright color.
 One of the most popular edible flowers, nasturtium blossoms are brilliantly colored with a sweet, floral flavor bursting with a spicy pepper finish.
-When the flowers go to seed, the seed pod is a marvel of sweet and spicy.
+When the flowers go to seed, the seed pod is a marvel of sweetness and spicy.
 You can stuff flowers, add leaves to salads, pickle buds like capers, and garnish to your heart’s content.

 *Not all flowers are suitable for eating.
 Always identify the flower exactly and eat only edible flowers and edible parts of those flowers.